ygsa/telegraf/plugins/inputs/iptables/README.md

   use_sudo = false
   # run iptables with the lock option
   use_lock = false
+  # Setting 'use_rule' to true to get ruleid result. default is true
+  use_rule = true
   # Define an alternate executable, such as "ip6tables".
 Default is "iptables".
   # binary = "ip6tables"
   # defines the table to monitor: